 The second domain has human behavior at the individual level as its proper subject matter and includes an emphasis on the human mind and human self-consciousness.
-This division is necessary because the behavior of persons is fundamentally different from the behavior of animals in general and other primates in particular.
-Human persons are deliberative actors who have the capacity to self-consciously justify their actions on the social stage (Ossorio, 2006).
+This division is necessary because the behavior of persons is fundamentally different from the behavior of other animals.
+Human persons are deliberative actors who have the capacity to selfconsciously justify their actions on the social stage (Ossorio, 2006).
 This capacity for self-conscious justification changes the behavioral equation dramatically.
 Not only does it open up a wide variety of higher thought processes and reasoning capacities, but it also means human persons develop cultural systems of justification that coordinate human activity and evolve over time.
-Thus, Culture and human self-consciousness have transformed humans from primates into persons, and this must be taken into account.
+Thus, Culture and human self-consciousness have transformed humans from primates into persons.
 It is this fact that makes human science so different from the natural sciences.
 One of the major differences between these two domains can be seen by considering the problem of the double hermeneutic.
 According to Giddens (1987, p.
 19), this refers to the fact that "the concepts and theories invented by social scientists circulate in and out of the social world they are coined to analyze."
 In other words, the justifications generated by social scientists to explain some human behavioral phenomenon are digested by human actors with genuine causal consequences.
 The philosophical problem this creates becomes more apparent when one considers that the most successful descriptions of human behavior are precisely those that will receive the most attention.
 As such, one cannot have a comprehensive theory of human behavior and also expect that human behavior will remain unaffected by this very theory.
 Freud's theories, for example, changed people.